squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/project-file.md

 Each parameter must define the fields **type**, **factory**, and **arguments**.
 - **type** - The parameter type.
 The type must match one of the [Python parameter classes].
-- **factory** - One of `Create`, `CreateSimple`, or `CreateFromSource` which are factory methods that exist for all [Python parameter classes].
+- **factory** - One of `CreateSimple`, `CreateWithOptions`, or `CreateFromSource` which are factory methods that exist for all [Python parameter classes].
 See the docs for the parameter class and factory method to see what arguments they take.
 - **arguments** - The arguments for the factory method.
 This always takes **name** and **label** as required arguments, while the remaining arguments depend on the parameter class and factory method.

 Most arguments are typical key-value pairs (where yaml can represent the type for the value).
 However, this is not quite the case for argument types of **datasource** (a parameter data source class) and **all_options** (a list of parameter option classes).